Iran crisis: An unbridgeable gap over the Gulf | DW | 16.02.2020

 Right from the start, Zarif fiercely attacked Washington.
 He said that Donald Trump had had received poor advice, alluding to the US president's former security advisor, the avowed Iran hawk John Bolton.
 "President Trump has been convinced that we are about to collapse so he doesn't want to talk to a collapsing regime. … He is wrong. … He's been waiting for Iran to collapse since he withdrew from the nuclear deal."

 Responding to a question about the killing of General Qassem Soleimani by a US drone in early January, Zarif declared an end to Iran's retaliation.
 He said that his country had no interest in an escalation of the conflict with the US.
-But he did not rule out acts of revenge from the Iraqi population.
+He did not, however, rule out acts of revenge from the Iraqi population.
 After all, he pointed out, Iraqi members of government and the military had also been killed in the attack.
 He said that Iran could not exert any influence in this case.

 He also rejected any talks with the US so long as sanctions were not lifted, saying that the US administration's "maximum pressure" campaign against Iran had caused severe economic damage.
 "It's not about opening talks with the United States.
 It's about bringing the United States to the negotiating table that's already there."